StephenWakely/pongular/README.md

 ```

 Setup your modules as you would in Angular.
-Because some of the module types don't make sense on the server, such as Controller and Directice - they aren't available.
+Because some of the module types don't make sense on the server, such as Controller and Directive - they aren't available.
 The following are :

 - Provider
 - Factory